Cyber-Dioxide/Destroyer/README.md

 Wait untill all requests are sent!

 # Help
-if you are facing any error,or any help,any suggestion, dm me on instagram @cyber_dioxide_
+if you are facing any error,or any help,any suggestion, dm me on instagram @coding_memz